Can I Live In Japan If I Buy A House There? Residency Rules

 Double-check with a tax advisor or legal professional to understand any tax obligations or agreements between Japan and your home country regarding foreign-owned property.

-If you are in Japan, the Japanese government has various programs and subsidies to support home ownership in more countryside areas.
+Note: The Japanese government has various programs and subsidies to support home ownership in more countryside areas.

 Spending too long figuring out your Japanese mail?